 This Produce Safety Alliance Grower Training curriculum has been specifically designed to provide a foundation of Good Agricultural Practices (GAPs) knowledge that includes emphasis on co-management of food safety and environmental management goals, while outlining the requirements in the Food Safety Modernization Act (FSMA) Produce Safety Rule.
 Though the development of this curriculum was focused on small farms, the need to understand and reduce microbial risks during the production of fruits and vegetables should be important to every grower.
 The farming environment naturally has many microbial risks, so to protect the fruits and vegetables that are grown and packed on the farm, every grower needs to know how to identify and reduce risks.
 In addition, buyer demand for food safety practices, and the first ever regulation of fresh produce outlined in the FSMA Produce Safety Rule, make knowledge about produce safety important to overall farm viability.

-Every participant will receive the 340-page PSA Grower Training manual for their use during the course and reference after the course.
-All who successfully complete will earn a Certificate from the Association of Food and Drug Officials (AFDO) through Cornell University, College of Agriculture and Life Sciences Produce Safety Alliance.
+Every participant will be able to download the 340-page PSA Grower Training manual for their use during the course and reference after the course.
+All who successfully complete will earn a Certificate from the Association of Food and Drug Officials (AFDO) through Produce Safety Alliance at Cornell University, College of Agriculture and Life Sciences Produce Safety Alliance.

-International Enrollments: The course is currently only in the English language.
+Alternate Languages: The course is currently only available in English.
 You must be fluent in English to register.
-You must live in a US State, Territory or Commonwealth to enroll because we can currently only ship manuals within the United States.
-The development team is working on a Spanish-language version and a solution to enable enrollment for international participants.
+The development team is working on a Spanish-language version.

 - Gain the foundational skills of GAPs, co-management information, and FSMA Produce Safety Rule requirements